Klepvink/smurfjuice/README.md

 SmurfJuice is an automatic cookie- and passwordstealer that exploits XSS vulnerabilities in OWASP juiceshop.

 ## How to setup
+Make sure you have installed the following packages: jq, php7.3, curl

-First clone the JuiceShop repository to your computer:
+clone the JuiceShop repository to your computer:
 `git clone https://github.com/Klepvink/smurfjuice.git`